Justice and Police Museum: Modifications and dates

+In popular culture

+The museum courthouse appeared in SBS documentary series The Jury: Death on the Staircase, based on the British series The Jury: Murder Trial, profiling the jury deliberation process during a re-enactment of a real manslaughter case.

 Heritage listing

 As at 26 September 1997, The buildings symbolically represent power and privilege.
 Architecturally and culturally they evoke a system of social control and relate to a specific power relationship.
 The site's proximity to the waters of Sydney Cove; its close and long continuing association with the colony and its classical architectural syntax and indeed, endearingly human scale, provides an important foil to multi-storeyed buildings and Circular Quay.

 Justice and Police Museum was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The buildings were the headquarters of the Water Police, one of the earliest policing bodies in New South Wales, whose activities were closely related to Sydney's growth as a maritime and commercial centre.
 The complex of buildings reflects the work of four government architects over 48 years.
 The buildings have a continuous association with different law and policing functions in the inner metropolitan district.
 In their present form they demonstrate the architectural response to demands imposed by policing trends in the 19th century.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The buildings form part of a historic precinct within the Sydney Cove area, conspicuous for its sandstone buildings which include significant sites relating to the foundation of colonial government and administration.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The Justice and Police Museum holds the only public collection of artefacts in NSW relating to the history of crime, law and policing.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The reconstruction as of c.
 1899 of the court and police station provide a unique opportunity to demonstrate the working relationship between the two in an experiential and interactive context and manner.
 The museum is unique among Sydney's museums in that it can communicate the activities of the law and the police today to the public.
 While it may disseminate information about the aims and methods of these institutions it should maintain an independent role as a commentator and interpreter.